Linda0840/recipe-EDA/README.md

 <iframe src="assets/Part_1_Histogram_of_Average_Rating.html" width=500 height=550 frameBorder=0></iframe>

-From the chart above, we can see that the average `ratings` of `recipes` are overall positive, with around (TBD) percent of values ranging at a solid 5/5.
+From the chart above, we can see that the average `ratings` of `recipes` are overall positive, with around 64% of values ranging at a solid 5/5.
 The rest of the `ratings` are distributed at around 3-4, and there are very few ratings that are below 2.

 ## Bivariate analysis <a id="biv-analysis"></a>